Progress report for FNE23-052

 Previous work saw some success in lantern net culture- with sea scallops locally, and with bay scallops in other locales.
 Crop loss due to biofouling and difficulty handling nets and are cited as problems in this work.
 Unlike oyster cages, lantern nets stay submerged.
 Biofouling organisms (most problematically colonial tunicates and sea vases) can rapidly smother and weigh lantern nets down, causing crop mortality and making lifting/handling difficult or dangerous for the farmer.

-To deter fouling organisms, this project will construct a net drying rafts.
-This raft will be used to periodically hold lantern nets horizontally at the surface of the water with half exposed top the air, killing pests above the water line.
-The dryer will keep sensitive scallops submerged, reducing handling stress.
-Nets will be rotated to insure each surface is dried.
-Drying offers an effective strategy to clean nets without the noise or energy use of pressure washing.
+To deter fouling organisms, net drying rafts were built for this project.
+This raft was used to periodically hold lantern nets horizontally at the surface of the water with half exposed top the air, killing pests above the water line.
+The dryer kept sensitive scallops submerged, reducing handling stress.
+Nets were rotated to insure each surface is dried.
+Drying offered an effective strategy to clean nets without the noise or energy use of pressure washing.

 Cooperators